• Skip to primary navigation

 Extension cords are commonly used in households, offices, and outdoor settings to provide an additional source of electrical power.
 However, it is important to inspect these cords regularly to ensure they are functioning properly and safely.
 The frequency of inspection depends on several factors.

-• How Exactly Do You Inspect an Extension Cord?
+How Often Should You Inspect an Extension Cord?

 To ensure the safety and functionality of extension cords, it is important to conduct regular inspections.
 The frequency of these inspections will depend on several factors.